 Energy Efficiency Measures

-There are many areas in your home where you can improve your energy efficiency; it’s not just about turning off the lights or unplugging unused appliances—although that does help!
+You can improve energy efficiency in many areas in your home, and it isn’t just about turning off the lights or unplugging unused appliances—although that does help!

 Going energy efficient means looking at the whole picture, including…

 Insulation.
 Key to the efficiency of a house is its ability to retain expensively heated or cooled room air.
 If you spend a small fortune heating or air conditioning your home’s interior spaces, and that comfortably conditioned air just leaks out through poorly insulated walls, ceiling, and floors, you’re wasting a tremendous amount of energy and money.